Helen Petousis-Harris: COVID-19 pandemic

 During the rollout of the COVID vaccine in New Zealand in 2021, when the group Voices for Freedom, co-founded by Claire Deeks, distributed pamphlets that contained misinformation about the response to the COVID-19 pandemic, Petousis-Harris joined other health professionals and scientists in debunking all of the claims in the documents.
-In an opinion piece about one of the flyers, Petousis-Harris said she was "addressing a list of falsehoods being posted widely across Aotearoa New Zealand...[and]...claims that suggest there are an alarming rate of deaths and serious injury caused by the vaccines are deeply misguided and rely on the intentional abuse of data from spontaneous vaccine safety surveillance systems."
-When providing expert advice for the preparation of an article in the Western Leader, Petousis-Harris stated that the trials for COVID vaccines had been "more stringent and transparent because the world is watching."
+In an opinion piece about one of the flyers, Petousis-Harris said she was "addressing a list of falsehoods being posted widely across Aotearoa New Zealand...[and]...claims that suggest there are an alarming rate of deaths and serious injury caused by the vaccines are deeply misguided and rely on the intentional abuse of data from spontaneous vaccine safety surveillance systems".
+When providing expert advice for the preparation of an article in the Western Leader, Petousis-Harris stated that the trials for COVID vaccines had been "more stringent and transparent because the world [was] watching".

-In November 2021, Petousis-Harris provided input and independent commentary, along Dr Amy Chan, for an article that summarised "evidence-based strategies for countering vaccine hesitancy and misinformation...[and suggested]... techniques to support healthcare providers when engaging with individuals whose vaccine hesitancy has resulted from exposure to vaccine misinformation."
+In November 2021, Petousis-Harris provided input and independent commentary, along Amy Chan, for an article that "summarised evidence-based strategies for countering vaccine hesitancy and misinformation...[and suggested]... techniques to support healthcare providers when engaging with individuals whose vaccine hesitancy [had] resulted from exposure to vaccine misinformation".

-Following the death of a Dunedin man in November 2021, from what was reported in the New Zealand media at the time as "likely due to vaccine-related myocarditis", Petousis-Harris in the same article, said [that] "although vaccine-related myocarditis did happen, it was very rare and the risks of the vaccine were greatly outweighed by the risk of contracting Covid-19."
+Following the death of a Dunedin man in November 2021, from what was reported in the New Zealand media at the time as "likely due to vaccine-related myocarditis", Petousis-Harris in the same article, said [that] "although vaccine-related myocarditis did happen, it was very rare and the risks of the vaccine were greatly outweighed by the risk of contracting Covid-19".

-After a New Zealand High Court judge ruled on 15 February 2022 with regard to mandated vaccinations for members of the police and defence forces, [he was] "not satisfied that the Crown has put forward sufficient evidence to justify the measures that have been imposed, even giving it some benefit of the doubt", Petousis-Harris expressed concerns that the decision undermined what were temporary mandates there in the interest of community safety.
+In a ruling on 15 February 2022, with regard to mandated vaccinations for members of the police and defence forces, a New Zealand High Court judge stated [he was] "not satisfied that the Crown [had] put forward sufficient evidence to justify the measures that have been imposed, even giving it some benefit of the doubt".
+Petousis-Harris expressed disappointment with the decision which she said undermined what were temporary mandates there in the interest of community safety.

 While experts generally welcomed the decision of the New Zealand government to offer second COVID-19 booster shots to vulnerable people in the community in July 2022, concerns were expressed about the low rate of uptake of the first booster in the country.
-Petousis-Harris said it is possible a lot of people don't realise the effectiveness of the booster and think that being double-dosed means being 'fully-vaccinated', while others may feel the extra booster is not necessary once they have had the virus.
+Petousis-Harris said it was possible a lot of people didn't realise the effectiveness of the booster and thought that being double-dosed meant being 'fully-vaccinated', while others may have felt the extra booster was not necessary once they have had the virus.

 In November 2022, Petousis-Harris urged the Government to accelerate its COVID-19 booster rollout in response to rising cases, hospitalisation rates, and deaths during the third wave of COVID-19 cases that year.
 She also advocated introducing the Bivalent vaccine to combat new COVID-19 strains.